tbsalling/tbsalling.github.io/index.md

 * 20+ years of experience as a freelancer.

-* University trained engineer.
+* University trained engineer (M.Sc.E.E).

 * Specialized in Java and open source programming.

-* Domain experience from e.g. banking, government, healthcare, defence, maritime and retail.
+* Domain experience from banking, government, healthcare, defence, maritime and retail.

 * System integration/backend solutions for large and mission-critical systems, sometimes with a twist of applied mathematics.

 * Based near Århus, Denmark.

-* Contracting for remote work in Scandinavia and Europe – with traveling for workshops, team meetings, integration sessions, demos, etc.
+* Contracting for remote work in Scandinavia and Europe – with travel for workshops, team meetings, integration sessions, demos, etc.

 # Open source projects